shimoku-tech/shimoku-app-templates/business/template-food-revenue/README.md

 # Food Revenue dashboard

-This dashboard serves as an example of what can be plotted with the Shimoku SDK, its based on the context of a restaurant, which has an interest on its generated revenue on the span of two weeks, the current week (cw) and last week (lw).
+This dashboard serves as an example of what can be plotted with the Shimoku SDK, its based on the context of a restaurant which has an interest on its generated revenue over the span of two weeks, the current week (cw) and last week (lw).

 <p align="center">
   <img src="img/food_dashboard_screenshot.png" width="80%">